 Did you know that “data scientist” ranked as the No. 1 best job in America in 2017, according to jobs website, Glassdoor?
 It earned the top spot based on its median base salary, job satisfaction and high number of job openings.
 The salary range for data scientist job postings in 2017 was $116,000 to $163,500, and for data analysts the salary range was $77,500 to $114,750.

 While earning a mathematics degree is a great pathway to slide into one of these positions upon graduation, you can get a good start with just a standard statistics course, regardless of your major.
-Then consider enrolling in UC Davis Extension’s Healthcare Analytics Certificate Program.
+Then consider enrolling in UC Davis Continuing and Professional Education’s Healthcare Analytics Certificate Program.